Sequence container (C++): Array

-It is essentially equivalent to core-language arrays such as T[] in Java or [T; N] in Rust.
-Traditional C arrays (T[]) do not store information such as length. array, unlike T[], must always specify its size at declaration, be inferred by the compiler.
+It is essentially equivalent to core-language arrays such as T[] in Java and .NET or [T; N] in Rust.
+Traditional C arrays (T[]) do not store information such as length. array, unlike T[], must always specify its size at declaration, and cannot be inferred by the compiler (unless using class template argument deduction (CTAD)).
 This is similar to another collection, std::bitset, which acts as a bit array whose size must be known at compile time.